devdave/pyminder/readme.md

 CWD(current working directory) when running

 When the timer is running, it saves progress every ~10 seconds to the database.

-## Project goals

-1. Make a working/usable time tracker.
-2. Learn how the new SQLAlchemy 2 typed ORM works.
-3. Learn how PyWebview works
-4. Learn ReactJS
-5. Learn how to use the ReactJS UI library MantineJS

 ## Major issues